atrocore/atrocore/docs/05.pim/03.products/index.md

 **Without Main Image** — shows only products that have no Main Image assigned.
 Useful for identifying records that need visual content before publication or export.

 **Multiple Classifications** — shows products assigned to more than one Classification.
-Useful for detecting potential data inconsistencies, as a product is typically expected to belong to a single Classification.
+This is a supported feature that allows a product to belong to multiple Classifications simultaneously.

 ## Product Hierarchy